Master of Social Work

 This semester long course will focus on working with the increasing number of individuals incarcerated and impacted by the criminal justice system.
 We will focus on issues that arise within the practice of forensic social work in correctional settings (jails, prisons, probation and parole departments, and the court system) and will consider what it means to work within a host environment while continuing to uphold social work values.
 We will discuss and identify the ways in which institutional racism and classicism impact incarcerated individuals and identify interventions and skills used to work with specific populations including: people living with mental illness, women, individuals who have committed a sexual offense, those experiencing an addiction to drugs or alcohol, youth, and those diagnosed with psychopathy.
 Finally we will discuss and identify additional methods of dealing with offenses by exploring options such as restorative justice and community based reparations.
 Prerequisite: SW421B.
 This course meets the requirement for a clinical practice elective.

 This course exposes students to the principles and skills necessary for effective grant writing.
 Course topics include identifying the priorities of funders, developing ideas for a winning proposal, and writing succinctly and clearly.
 Each student prepares a grant proposal for the final course assignment.
 0 credits.
 Required for all Year 2 Urban Leadership Program students concurrent with field placement.
-If the needs of the Urban Leadership students are fulfilled, this class may be open to interested MSW students.

 Raising unrestricted dollars for agency budgets is a crucial skill in today's practice world.
 Focusing on the practitioner as fundraiser, students will learn about social entrepreneurship and the key factors for making fundraising decision.
 0 credits.
-If the needs of the Urban Leadership students are fulfilled, this class may be open to interested MSW students.

 Direct practitioners are often confused by agency budgets.
 In this mini course you will learn to read and understand a standard agency budget.
 Emphasis will be on key indicators that guide reviewing budgets such as revenues, expenses, cash flow, restricted and unrestricted dollars.
 0 credits.
-If the needs of the Urban Leadership students are fulfilled, this class may be open to interested MSW students.

 This mini course will focus on the fundamentals of supervision including assessment of supervisees, contracting, assignments, and supervision techniques and strategies.
 0 credits.
-MSW students may enroll if open seats remain after ULP students enroll.

 SW538: Radical Social Action: Don't Mourn, Organize!